khaosdoctor/natural-hour-parser/README.md

 - The **presentation layer** is responsible for handling the HTTP requests and responses, as well as the validation of the input and the output.
 Each presentation interface can be found in the `src/presentation` folder.
   - I chose to do it like this so we could easily add more interfaces in the future, for example, we could add a CLI interface or a GraphQL interface.
   - All HTTP validation (and object validation) is done using [zod](https://zod.dev)
+  - The REST interface is using [express](https://expressjs.com) as the HTTP server, I don't think it's the best out there, but it's the most popular and it's very simple to use.
+  - There's an integration test for this interface in the [index.test.ts](./src/presentation/REST/index.test.ts) file.
 - The **service layer** in most cases is the layer that connects the presentation with the data layer, since we don't have a data layer in this application, it's just a layer that connects the presentation with the business logic.
   - I chose to do it like this so we could easily add a data layer in the future, for example, we could add a database to store the restaurants and their opening hours.
   - The service layer is also responsible for calling the Parser, which is the business logic of the application.